logo

 TEL: 1-608-238-6001 Email: greg@infinityturbine.com

-All ORC and ROT Turbine Plans are $10,000 Each Most plans include unlimited production license.
-The larger IT250 and ROT 24 have additional license fees.
+Special this month: ORC and ROT Turbine Plans are $10,000 Each For the month of July, all plans include unlimited production license, including the larger IT250 and ROT 24.
 More Info

 Price List for IT Systems and Turbines 2024 Price list in pdf format More Info